-Provided is an update on the 303 (Estrella): MC 85 to Van Buran Street.
+Provided is an update on the 303 (Estrella); MC 85 to Van Buran Street.

-- A public meeting was held December 6, 2017. - The PM10 modeling assumptions provided in prior tables for MOVES, CAL3QCHR and AP-42 have not changed, however it was requested that the traffic data used (as highlighted below) for this project be updated to reflect the October 2017 Conformity model for the FY2018-2022 MAG Transportation Improvement Program and 2040 MAG Regional Transportation Plan.
+- · A public meeting was held December 6, 2017. - The PM10 modeling assumptions provided in prior tables for MOVES, CAL3QCHR and AP-42 have not changed, however it was requested that the traffic data used (as highlighted below) for this project be updated to reflect the October 2017 Conformity model for the FY2018-2022 MAG Transportation Improvement Program and 2040 MAG Regional Transportation Plan.
 The updated traffic still demonstrated that Alt 5 represents the worst case scenario all the other assumptions will remain the same for the analysis.
-An unsealed version of the January 2018 traffic report addendum is attached, this updated data will replace the September 22nd traffic data included in prior consultation.
+An unsegled version of the January 2018 traffic report addendum is attached, this updated data will replace the September 22nd traffic data included in prior consultation

-THE HEALTH AND A STATE OF A STATE Speeds For mixed urban areas mean AMpeak speed on arterials 32mph, for freeway 59mph, Midday 34/66, PM Peak 31/57, and overnight 34/67mph these are values used in the travel demand model.
-See Table 2b EPA Hot Spot Guidance Section 4.2.1 Project psecific model removers completed and of hits 2017.
-This data with mind to approach the huldle santyon completed as Angust 2017 as acred as September 27, 2017 Tradie Report Project Data Manager Database will be created and MOVES2014a templates will be created to include local project data and information provided by MAG, e.g., I/M programs, Fuel, Age Distribution, Meteorology Data, to be consistent with the regional model.
+THE COURT OF THE C Speeds For mixed urban areas mean AMpeak speed on arterials 32mph, for freeway 59mph, Midday 34/66, PM Peak 31/57, and overnight 34/67mph these are values used in the travel demand model.
+See Table 2b EPA Hot Spot Guidance Section 4.2.1 Project upon the model rum, were complised and of fully 2017.
+This date will used to super outside bright matryin, completed in August 2017 as most in September 27, 2017 Tristle Report Project Data Manager Database will be created and MOVES2014a templates will be created to include local project data and information provided by MAG, e.g., I/M programs, Fuel, Age Distribution, Meteorology Data, to be consistent with the regional model.
 Links and Link Source Type will be specific to project as provided by the traffic study, any missing information will use default MOVES2014a data.
-EPA Hot Spot Guidance Sections 4.5, 7.5; March 2016 SR303L, SR30 to I-10 Traffic Report Project specific model non-wave completed and (Unit 2017 This data trans used to open and the traffic analysis (completed as Narma 30(1) as point in Suprember 22, 2011 Traffic Report
+EPA Hot Spot Guidance Sections 4.5, 7.5; March 2016 SR303L, SR30 to I-10 Traffic Report Property specific model can were completed and of July 2011 The Jean tree used to reget and the triffic multi-in impleted in Alamst 2011 to good in September 22, 2011 Traffic Report